ofthesea-io/Battleship.Microservices/README.md

 I try and write my code in C#, without to much "syntactic sugar" e.g. chained Linq queries, as it makes debugging unnecessarily more difficult during development.
 I try and write my code for the next developer in mind.

-## Running the game
+## Running the game locally
- The game was written in C# (.Net Core 2.2).
+ The game was written in C# (.Net Core 3.1).
 Fork or clone this repository with your favourite git client or just use the command line.
-Whatever your  preferred flavour of platform is, make sure you are updated to .Net Core 2.2 SDK.
+Whatever your  preferred flavour of platform is, make sure you are updated to .Net Core 3.1 SDK.

 **Visual Studio 2017**
 If you are using Visual Studio 2017 on a Microsoft environment , open the solution file in the source directory, (BattleshipGame.sln) and run the build.
 The nuget packages (NUnit, Newtonsoft) should auto restore.